Product Grids & Carousels Guide for E-Commerce SEO

 Like other rich results, we’d expect much higher clickthrough rates compared to plain blue links.

-These search result pages enable a result within regular Google search (additional results can also be found by clicking the Shopping tab bubble at the top) called Popular Products under the Merchant listing experience result type, referring to them as free listings.
+These search result pages enable a result within regular Google search (additional results can also be found by clicking the Shopping tab bubble at the top) called Popular Products (or In stores nearby for local intent) under the Merchant listing experience result type, referring to them as free listings.

 They are known within the SEO community as Product Grids (static and usually on desktop) or Product Carousels (scrollable and usually on mobile).
 These are organic listings, not paid, and typically appear below sponsored results (but not always).